PMBio/scLVM/README.md

 * If you would like to use the non-linear GPLVM for visualisation, we suggest installing the [GPy](https://github.com/SheffieldML/GPy) package.
 This can be installed using `pip install GPy`.

 * Preprocessing steps are executed in R and require R>3.0:
-This can either be perfromed as part of the R package (see next bullet point) or via scripts.
+This can either be perfromed as part of the [R package](https://github.com/PMBio/scLVM/blob/master/R/tutorials/scLVM_vignette.Rmd) (see also next bullet point) or via scripts.
 For an example script of how raw counts can be processed appropriately, see [R/transform_counts_Tcells.R](https://github.com/PMBio/scLVM/blob/master/R/scripts/transform_counts_Tcells.R).
 A more extensively commented markdown version of the script can be found here: [transform_counts_demo.Rmd](https://github.com/PMBio/scLVM/blob/master/R/scripts/transform_counts_demo.Rmd).

 * For users who prefer to run the entire scLVM pipeline in R, we also provide an R package wich is based on [rPython](http://cran.r-project.org/web/packages/rPython/index.html).
 The scLVM R package can be downloaded [here](https://github.com/PMBio/scLVM/tree/master/R)